nice-digital/nice-design-system/technical/installation.md

 {% endcapture %}
 {% include source.html lang='html' body=template title='Basic HTML template' %}

-## npm
+## yarn (or npm)

-npm is the recommended way of installing the NICE Design System into your project:
+[yarn](https://yarnpkg.com/en/package/@nice-digital/design-system) is the recommended way of installing the NICE Design System into your project.
+Run the following from the command line to install it as a dependency:

-{% capture npm %}
+{% capture yarn %}
-npm i @nice-digital/design-system --save
+yarn add @nice-digital/design-system
 {% endcapture %}
-{% include source.html lang='bash' body=npm title='npm install' %}
+{% include source.html lang='bash' body=yarn title='yarn' %}

+Note: if you prefer to use npm rather than yarn, run npm `npm i @nice-digital/design-system --save` instead.

+The installed package contains:
+ - source SASS
+ - pre-compiled (dist) CSS
+ - source (ES6) JavaScript
+ - pre-compiled (dist) JavaScript
-The package contains both source and pre-compiled versions for SASS, JavaScript and our icon font, as well as static assets like favicon and logo.
+ - static assets like favicon and logo.

+Note: The icon font is referenced as a dependency from [@nice-digital/icons](https://yarnpkg.com/en/package/@nice-digital/icons).

 We recommend only using the pre-compiled versions for rapid prototyping.
-Instead, [build the source JavaScript]({{ site.baseurl }}{% link technical/javascript/index.md %}) into your project with webpack, and <a href="{{ site.baseurl }}{% link technical/sass/index.md %}">build the source SASS</a> into your project with grunt-sass.
+Instead, [build the source JavaScript]({{ site.baseurl }}{% link technical/javascript/index.md %}) into your project (with webpack), and <a href="{{ site.baseurl }}{% link technical/sass/installation.md %}">build the source SASS</a> into your project.

 The following is the basic structure with important files mentioned.
 Please note, not all source files are included in the list below: